 Make sure you feel comfortable with the attorney, says Elysa Greenblatt, a matrimonial law attorney in New York City.

-Learn the attorney’s detailed fees for services, Greenblatt adds.
+Learn the attorney’s detailed fees for services, Greenblatt advises.

 Your divorce attorney should know how to safeguard your assets, says Gregg A. Greenstein, an attorney in Boulder, Colorado.
 Ideally, your attorney also should have contacts in tax law, real estate law and business law.

 Greenstein recommends getting referrals for attorneys from your trusted friends, family members and business associates.